AmbryN/binance-trader-java/Readme.md

 * Log transactions to Database
 * Add UI (Window or Web) for crypto and strategy selection

+Planned bug fixes:
+* If the bot fails to obtain information from the exchange, for instance because the internet connection dropped, it should try again instead of crashing

 ## Available pairs (new ones will be added shortly)
 - BTCUSDT
 - BTCBUSD
 - ETHUSDT
 - ETHBUSD
+- LUNAUSDT
+- LUNABUSD

 ## Available strategies
 - Simple Moving Average (SMA)